 You are already a good therapist or fitness professional.
 You already change people’s lives.
 I genuinely want to acknowledge that.
 But you want to be better.
 You want to help more people.
 You want to learn more about how to do the things I did with Vicki.

 Both the in-person and online courses have evolved to be active and experiential learning.
 This course seeks to break the mould of talking AT you and trying to embody the principle of “Experience Before Knowledge” because it provides more background and understanding of the concepts I use through experiencing it and then discussing the thinking and knowledge that support it.

 What this course is not is more “tools in the toolbox”.
 No!
 This course is about radically challenging your beliefs, simplifying the model we use and then applying it to our clients.
 You might not actually change the things you do, but I hope you change the reasons why you do them!

-I have a mission to change the world for women – to be able to truly empower them to do the most they can, to achieve their dreams, to live life the way they want to, without fear or hesitation.
+I have a mission to assist in improving access to quality information and care for all women – to be able to truly empower them to do the most they can, to achieve their dreams, to live life the way they want to, without fear or hesitation.
 To do that, I need help – I need health and fitness professionals to join with me to make this a reality.

 Will you join me on this mission to change the world?
 I would love to have you on the team!

 Who Is This Course For?

 All health and fitness professions, although members of the public have taken this course and benefited from it.